Loma Prieta 30 Years Later

 I was in the office at daylight the next morning when I got the call from the head of the San Francisco Recreation and Park Department.
 “How soon can you get your engineers over here?” he asked.

-My firm, Interactive Resources, had been working on Candlestick Park since 1983 for the City and County of San Francisco, providing a comprehensive investigation of the deterioration of structural and architectural components of the then nearly 30-year old precast concrete structure.
+My firm, Interactive Resources, Inc., had been working on Candlestick Park since 1983 for the City and County of San Francisco, providing a comprehensive investigation of the deterioration of structural and architectural components of the then nearly 30-year old precast concrete structure.
 Our consulting services included a detailed report on observations, recommendations, and test results, estimated construction costs for necessary repairs for an extended service life.
 The study determined that the stadium was in serious disrepair and recommended that the park be upgraded immediately to provide a higher level of resistance to potential seismic forces.
-Interactive Resources subsequently prepared contract documents for structural repairs and provided construction administration services.
+Interactive Resources, Inc. subsequently prepared contract documents for structural repairs and provided construction administration services.
 The repair work went on for some five years, ending in 1988, at which time we were once again called in to resolve water infiltration problems in the newly constructed luxury boxes at the stadium.

 A week later, Clinton submitted his report, and on October 25, 1989, “Mayor Art Agnos of San Francisco, satisfied with the condition of Candlestick Park and Bay Area traffic, gave his final blessing today to the resumption of the World Series on Friday night.”
 (Click here for the entire article from the New York Times)

-Agnos received the report on the Candlestick inspection late Monday from structural engineers for Interactive Resources Inc.
+Agnos received the report on the Candlestick inspection late Monday from structural engineers for Interactive Resources, Inc.

 According to John Clinton of Interactive, engineers found that damage from the earthquake was limited to some nonstructural concrete chips on the stadium’s windscreen; some minor damage to bleacher stairs, which have been replaced, and cracked concrete, which has also been repaired, around three of the eight expansion joints that permit flexibility and movement of the structure.